ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 Breakout channel:
 : An abstraction of the atomic resource elements into which a breakout port can be broken down: a physical interface can be associated with one or more breakout channels but no more than one physical interface can be associated with one breakout channel.
 : The physical elements abstracted as breakout channels are implementation specific.
-{{ports-transceivers-breakouts-examples}} provides some examples of breakout ports configurations and implementations.
+{{port-examples}} provides some examples of breakout ports configurations and implementations.

 Container:
 : A hardware component class that is capable of containing one or more removable physical entities (e.g., a slot in a chassis is containing a board).